MartyJan/SAD-SLAM/README.md

 * optimize mapping and tracking, and
 * remove dynamic objects.
 <br />

-The results are demonstrated in our Youtube video and report: we validated our proposed SAD-SLAM on some datasets and experiments.
+The results are demonstrated in our [video](https://youtu.be/dVUWtoyijMk) and [report](https://github.com/MartyJan/SAD-SLAM/blob/main/report.pdf): we validated our proposed SAD-SLAM on some datasets and experiments.
 Three subtopics will be mainly discussed in the following sections, including two solutions and one experiment;